 Scientific Program Analyst

-We are currently searching for a Scientific Program Analyst to provide support to the National Institutes of Health (NIH).
-This opportunity is a full-time position with MSC, and it is on-site in Rockville, MD.
+We are currently searching for a Scientific Program Analyst to provide support to provide support services to satisfy the overall operational objectives of the National Institute of Biomedical Imaging and Bioengineering (NIBIB).
+The primary objective is to provide services and deliverables through performance of support services.
+This opportunity is full-time, and it is on site in Bethesda, MD.

 Duties & Responsibilities